Three reasons why you should consider a social media detox

 As the UK eases out of coronavirus restrictions, and travel slowly starts to open up, the future is looking brighter.
 Now, we should take the opportunity to reinvigorate our lives and prepare for the no restriction life ahead.
 How can we enjoy this time?
 It starts by putting down your mobile phone and watching the benefits flow in.

-If you’re dragging yourself through hours of TikTok, Facebook, and Instagram every day, find out why you need to stop social media and re-join the real world.
+If you’re dragging yourself through hours of TikTok, Facebook, and Instagram every day or getting tired of social media spam, find out why you need to stop social media and re-join the real world.

 1) Social media is known to impact our mental health